gondalez/bundler-check-repro/README.md

 detect the error quickly during CI so the developer knows to `bundle update` and commit the lockfile change.

+Running `bundle install --deployment` in CI is a workaround, but it is slow since the bundle actually gets built.

 # Repro

 ```